Pale ruby color; cherry, raspberry, red fruits, cola, spice on the nose; red cherry, raspberry, cranberry, touch of earthiness on the palate.

 Stoller has upped production on this cuvée to more than 21,000 cases without sacrificing quality.
 They produce some single vineyard and single clone efforts that cost more and achieve higher quality, but this is very nice.
-It is a mix of all their clones from all their estate vineyards, so the grapes not used in their higher end labels.
+It is a mix of all their clones from all their estate vineyards, so the grapes used here are the ones not used in their higher end labels.
 No matter, this works out very well.
 Also, there has been consistent increase in quality in recent vintages.
 Stoller is doing something right, and we get a very approachable, superb expression of Willamette Valley pinot at a fair price and a fair chance of finding it.

 Owner Bill Stoller is the founder and CEO of The Stoller Group, also the president and vice-chairman of Express Employment Professionals, and founder and CEO at Xenium HR & Employer Services.
 A native Oregonian, Stoller holds a bachelor’s degree in business and economics from Pacific University, and an MBA from Portland State University.
 His considerable successes in employment services allowed him to pursue his passion for wine.